Ailurus-code/WeatherForecast/README.md

 # WeatherForecast
 Project by "Basics and methodology of programming" in HSE (NN).
-Completed by Kozulin I., Karataev D.